env.dev

 Chmod Calculator

 Visual file permission calculator.
-Convert between symbolic (rwxr-xr-x) and octal (755) notation.
+Convert between symbolic (rwxr-xr-x) and octal (755) notation, toggle setuid/setgid/sticky bits, and copy the chmod command.

 Last updated: